Well, the windows & frames have for the time being, Won!

 Brass tubing cut to represent pulley.

-I made three because I dropped the first one on the floor and found it 2 hours later.
+I made three because I dropped the first one on the floor and found

 Had already made two more.